Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Triple Warmer 15 – TW15

-The following pressure point, known as the Triple Warmer 15, is a frequently used point for treating anxiety and helps one relax and prevent vibration.
+The following pressure point, the Triple Warmer 15, is frequently used for treating anxiety and helps one relax and prevent vibration.
 One finds this point, also known as the Heavenly Rejuvenation, located on both of your shoulders, midway between the base of your neck and the outer side of the shoulders, about 1 ½ inches below the top.

 To activate this acupressure point on both shoulders, one needs to curve your fingers and place the right hand on the right shoulder while placing your left hand on the left shoulder.
 By firmly pressing the points, the person needs to take long and deep breaths, keeping the eyes closed.
 This, in turn, helps to reduce tension in the neck and stiffness in the shoulders and is a great way to increase resistance to fever and colds.